blaenk/site/input/notes/docker.markdown

 A <span class="path">.dockerignore</span> file can be used exclude files and directories from a resulting image, similar to <span class="path">.gitignore</span>.
 This file can be made into a whitelist instead of a blacklist by starting with a `*` rule which excludes everything, then adding exceptions with the `!` prefix.

+## Best Practices

+Remember that most instructions add a new layer to the image, so it's necessary to cleanup artifacts that aren't needed before moving to the next layer.

 ## Instructions

 ### FROM